AdaGold/BankAccounts/README.md

 1. **City** - (String) the owner's city
 1. **State** - (String) the owner's state

+- Add the instance method `accounts` to the `Owner` class.
+This method should return a collection of `Account` instances that belong to the specific owner.
 To create the relationship between the accounts and the owners use an `account_owners.csv` file.
 The data for this file, in order in the CSV, consists of:

 1. **Account ID** - (Fixnum) a unique identifier corresponding to an `Account` instance.
 1. **Owner ID** - (Fixnum) a unique identifier corresponding to an `Owner` instance.